Super-Guesser/ctf/2021/uiuctf/kernel/bpf_badjmp/README.md

-﻿# UIUCTF 2021: ebpf_badjmp solutions
+﻿# UIUCTF 2021: ebpf_badjmp solution
 Decription:
 >We recreated CVE-2016-2383.
 Your task is to read out the variable named  `uiuctf_flag`  in the kernel memory, by building an arbitrary kernel memory read via a malicious eBPF program.
 Use of provided starter code is optional; if you have better methods feel free to use them instead.
 >